morganoleary/Fine-Furnishings/README.md

 - Success messages are showing after the user navigates to a new page on the site.
 The message should be appearing on the page the user remains on or is redirected to, if called for.
 This will be fixed/updated in future features and was unfixed due to time constraints.
 - I wanted the user to be able to save multiple addresses to their user profile and select a specific address when placing an order.
 Maybe they save a 'Home' address, 'Office' address, etc. Unfortunately, I implemented the model correctly with the Address name and the form allows for a second address to be added, however in future fixes, this will work correctly as any added addresses are not saved to the profile or admin panel.
 This was not fixed due to time constraints with submission.
+- The search bar works as it should, however I noticed that a user is unable to search for the multiple description of an item such as 'tables' or 'sofas' and only the singular works.
+In future implementations I will learn more on how to expand the search criteria.
+- On mobile screens, the search bar remains in place when the hamburger menu is expanded.
+This should be hidden behind the menu on mobile devices.
+- There are some styling issues between device sizes that have not been fixed as I ran out of time for submission.
+- On the checkout page, the Stripe card input is not styled correctly and I struggled to find a solution as I did not want the background to be the dark red but a card instead to match the rest of the form fields.
+This will be fixed in future developments.
+- On the checkout page, the order summary is below the payment input on mobile screens.
+In future, the order summary will come before the user can submit a payment.

 </details>